How The Pop Up Agency Came About…

 Illustrated below is our 48h process.
 It’s not revolutionary in any way.
 The only real difference is that we do it all in 48h.

 And finally, being completely homeless for a couple of days.
-At the end, we managed to complete the tour and actually exceeded the goal from working with 15 clients to working with 20.
+In the end, we managed to complete the tour and actually exceeded the goal from working with 15 clients to working with 20.